-DowntownTX.org is an online building inventory for Texas downtowns featuring historic property listings.
+DowntownTX.org is a real estate and building inventory tool for historic Texas downtowns.
 Available to cities participating in the Texas Main Street and Certified Local Government programs, the application offers the following functionality:

 - Inventories a community's downtown commercial building stock including storing and making publicly available building histories, photographs, and historic resource survey information; and,

 - Provides powerful administrative capabilities for downtown program management which helps build historic preservation and economic development capacity.

 The software was conceptualized and developed by the Town Square Initiative for use by the THC's programs and is the first of its kind in the downtown revitalization field.
 It officially launched on May 1, 2017, for Preservation Month.
 Cities are being continually added over time.